AngleProtocol/merkl-docs/mechanisms/hooks/README.md

 Beyond the different types of pools of opportunities incentivizers can choose to track, incentive providers with Merkl have the possibility to customize their campaigns with some hooks to change the default behavior of their campaigns.

-While some hooks are campaign specific (e.g prevent out of range liquidity from being incentivized), others are global and their behavior is roughly the same from one campaign type to another.
+While some hooks are campaign-specific (e.g., prevent out of range liquidity from being incentivized), others are global and their behavior is roughly the same from one campaign type to another.

 Here are some of the most common hooks supported by Merkl.